softdev15/slate/source/index.html.md

 # Getting started

-The Shipmax API enables developers to integrate Shipamax's data extraction and process automation modules into their systems.
+The Shipamax API enables developers to integrate Shipamax's data extraction and process automation modules into their systems.

 Currently the API supports: